Spatial Voting with Incomplete Voter Information: Computing Possible Winners

 \subsubsection{Two-Valued Rules}

-We first focus on positional scoring rules that consist only of two values (without loss of generality, zero and one).
-The most simplest and most well-known rules in this class are plurality and veto.\footnote{We later show that for plurality and veto, $\pwpar{d}$ is solvable in polynomial time for every fixed $d \geq 1$.
-Hence, the tractability of $\pwpar{1}$ follows from both \Cref{thm:pw1Approval} (proved in this section) and \Cref{thm:pwdPluVeto} (proved in \Cref{sec:pw-d>1}.}
+We begin with two-valued (one/zero) scoring rules.
+The simplest and most well-known rules in this class are plurality and veto.\footnote{We later show that for plurality and veto, $\pwpar{d}$ is solvable in polynomial time for every fixed $d \geq 1$.
+In particular, the tractability of $\pwpar{1}$ follows from both \Cref{thm:pw1Approval} and \Cref{thm:pwdPluVeto}.} We show that $\pwpar{1}$ is tractable for any two-valued rule.
+Recall that we denote a two-valued rule as $k$-approval for $k = k(m)$.